duarteocarmo/duarteocarmo.com/content/posts/23-Can-i-go-home.markdown

 <img src="{static}/images/portugal.png" alt="Vim" style="max-width: 100%">
 </center>

 **A good initial decision.** Taking data from [the official Johns Hopkins repository](https://github.com/CSSEGISandData/COVID-19), and some [manipulation](https://nbhub.duarteocarmo.com/notebook/573bf718).
-I was able to plot the number of cases per 100.000 habitants of the last 7 days, for every day since February 1st.
+I was able to plot the number of cases per 100.000 people of the last 7 days, for every day since February 1st.
 We can clearly see that in the date of the announcement, Portuguese cases were in the *Orange Zone* (.i.e slightly above 20 per 100k pax per week).
 However, you might notice that in the last couple of weeks, the number of cases in Portugal has started to decrease, falling into the *Open to travel zone*.

-**Coronavirus is unpredictable.** In the original [list of travel bans](https://www.ssi.dk/-/media/arkiv/dk/aktuelt/sygdomsudbrud/covid19/covid-19-rejsekriterier/16_07_2020_tors/tabel_11_1.pdf?la=da), countries such as Spain and Romania (to my surprise), were green lighted and allowed travelling to and from.
+**Coronavirus is unpredictable.** In the original [list of travel bans](https://www.ssi.dk/-/media/arkiv/dk/aktuelt/sygdomsudbrud/covid19/covid-19-rejsekriterier/16_07_2020_tors/tabel_11_1.pdf?la=da), countries such as Spain and Romania (to my surprise), were green lighted and allowed traveling to and from.
 Because at the date of the announcement, their number of cases per 100k people fell below 20.

 Has this changed?